WXZQ

-WXZQ (100.1 FM) is a radio station broadcasting a conservative talk format serving Piketon, Ohio and Waverly, Ohio.
+WXZQ (100.1 FM) is a radio station broadcasting a classic hits format serving Piketon, Ohio and Waverly, Ohio.
 The station is currently owned by Total Media Group Inc.

 In July 2003, the station changed to a contemporary hit radio radio format from the previous adult contemporary format.
 On September 17, 2024, the station dropped their top 40/CHR radio format, transitioning to conservative talk radio and rebranding themselves as 100.1 WXZQ - The Eagle.

 The station also broadcasts Piketon High School Football, and Boys and Girls Basketball.

+On February 23, 2026 at 12 noon, WXZQ changed their format from conservative talk to classic hits, branded as "Q100.1".